Get 10,000 FREE rewards points ($10!!!) for signing up for an account! >> GO

 We, on the other hand, are proud of our sourcing and stand behind our products from the field to your body.

-Our Organic Grass-fed Collagen Peptides comes from pasture-raised cows who spend their entire lives grazing on lush green grass and our Marine Collagen Peptides are sustainably produced from wild-caught cod.
+Our Organic Grass-fed Collagen Peptides come from pasture-raised cows who spend their entire lives grazing on lush green grass, and our Marine Collagen Peptides are sustainably produced from wild-caught cod.

 In addition to impeccable ingredients, we use special processing methods to make our Organic Grass-fed Collagen Peptides and Marine Collagen Peptides supremely usable and versatile as well.